 It’s no wonder that many visitors want to buy a sapphire in Sri Lanka.
 Widely acknowledged as one of the world’s best sources for blue sapphires, the country is also famous for their orangey pink padparascha sapphires.
 Princess Diana, and now Kate Middleton’s 18-carat sapphire ring is widely acknowledged to be of Sri Lankan origin.
 Lots of other gemstones are sold here.
 Moonstones are mined in the country, as are rubies, garnet, aquamarine, spinel, topaz, alexandrite, to name a few.

 Jewellers are a dime a dozen here.
 Drive around Colombo and you’ll see lots of signs for discount gems.
 The same goes for Galle Fort – there’s a jeweller on practically every street.
-Having lived in Sri Lanka for two years, I’ve visited lots of gem workshops and seen the cheeky tricks that can befall the not-so-savvy gemstone purchaser.
+Having lived in Sri Lanka for three years, I’ve visited lots of gem workshops and seen the cheeky tricks that can befall the not-so-savvy gemstone purchaser.
 The truth is, I’m no expert and essentially anyone could sell me a blue stone and tell me it’s a sapphire.
 Or any other gemstone for that matter.

 A bit about sapphires